-OPTION 1:

-Enable the RAID function in the Wizard when the device starts up, refer to step 7 of Chapter 2.2.
+- OPTION 1: Enable the RAID function in the Wizard when the device starts up, refer to step 7 of Chapter 2.2. - OPTION 2: Enable the RAID function in the HDD Management Interface. - 1.
+Enter the disk mode configuration interface, Menu > HDD > Advanced.

-OPTION 2:

-Enable the RAID function in the HDD Management Interface.

-1. Enter the disk mode configuration interface, Menu > HDD > Advanced.

-Figure 214 Enable RAID Interface
+Figure 203 Enable RAID Interface

-- 2. Check the Enable RAID checkbox. - 3.
+- 2. Check the checkbox of Enable RAID. - 3.
 Click the Apply button to save the settings.

-12.1.4 One-Touch Configuration
+13.1.4.
+One-Touch Configuration